adam-barta/Travel-Booking-Website/README.md

 ## Description

-This is a project for a Back-End Programming class in which I was provided a completed Angular front-end for a travel agency web application.
-The code found here comprises the completed back-end, not including the Angular front-end.
+This project is the back-end component of a travel agency web application, developed as part of a Back-End Programming class.
+The completed Angular front-end interacts with this back-end to provide a seamless user experience.

 ## Skills Developed
 - Developed RESTful API endpoints using Spring Boot and Java.